Last updated on April 14th, 2019 at 11:42 am.

 More Comprehensive Coverage

-One of the other major benefits of Project Fi that it leverages several major carriers – T-Mobile, Sprint, and US Cellular in the US (Google doesn’t have their own mobile network).
+One of the other major benefits of Google Fi that it leverages several major carriers – T-Mobile, Sprint, and US Cellular in the US (Google doesn’t have their own mobile network).
 Most of the time I am still on T-Mobile despite having switched to Fi, but my phone can also switch to Sprint if coverage is better on their network.
 The phone switches seamlessly and automatically between the two.
 Currently US Cellular does not service my area.

 All in all, I have been quite happy with this plan, and I think it suits my needs better than “just” T-Mobile.
 Is your plan even better than mine?
 Maybe I missed some details about the service?
 Let me know your thoughts.